martinheidegger/exec-module/Readme.md

 ## Usage

+### Domains warning

+[Domains](https://nodejs.org/api/domain.html) are deprecated in Node.js but
+since there is no alternative API available yet this project uses domains.
+It will be updated to whatever alternative will be given by the Node.js project.

+There will be a warning shown by Node.js unless you call it with the `--no-deprecation` flag.

 ### `execModule(filePath, [opts], callback)`

 `filePath` needs to point to a javascript file. `callback` receives the error and or result.